 - $680 + GST per week (seven nights)

 Rates for longer term stays may be negotiated.

 Check-out is by 10.00am.
 Luggage storage may be arranged.

 These programmes foster creative, intellectual and professional growth for people with big ideas such as creative practitioners, scientists and academics.
 They provide a place for the development of new projects, a forum for dialogue and opportunities for people to engage with new ideas, experiences and each other.

-We are keen to hear from individuals and organisations wishing to support or partner in Creative in Residence programmes at The Arts Centre.
+We are keen to hear from individuals and organisations wishing to financially support or partner in Creative in Residence programmes at The Arts Centre.
 Please contact us by email.

 The residencies were relaunched in 2019 with critically acclaimed Kiwi songwriter, musician, vocalist and producer Bic Runga who completed a two-part residency including a songwriting workshops and a concert in the Great Hall.